Corley, Texas

 Corley is an unincorporated community in Bowie County, in the U.S. state of Texas.
 According to the Handbook of Texas, the community had a population of 35 in 2000.
 It is located within the Texarkana metropolitan area.

 History

 Corley was named for early settler John C. Corley.
 A post office was established at Corley in 1882 and remained in operation until the 1950s, with J. Carr Turner as postmaster.
 It had 75 residents served by a sawmill, a gristmill, a gin, a store, and a hotel in 1884.
-It went up to 100 in 1890 and lost half of it six years later.
-It further went down to 35 from 1982 through 2000 and had no businesses.
+The population rose to 100 in 1890, then declined by half over the next six years.
+It further declined, to 35 from 1982 through 2000, and had no businesses.

 Geography

 Corley is located on the St. Louis Southwestern Railway, 3 mi west of Maud in southern Bowie County.

 Education

 Corley is served by the New Boston Independent School District.